Cognitive Behavioural Therapy PgDip

 Cognitive Behavioural Therapy with Depression

 This module provides in depth coverage of CBT approaches for clients who are depressed.
 In addition to a general overview of the nature and epidemiology of depression both cognitive and behavioural approaches to working with depressed clients are reviewed.
 Consideration is given to the content of the evidence base supporting the use of CBT with depressed clients.
-The module is assessed by means of a 3000 word case study based on material from clinical practice and detailing work undertaken with a client with depression.
+The module is assessed by means of a 3000 word case study based on material from clinical practice and detailing work undertaken with a client with depression, and video assessment of live therapy work.

 Cognitive Behavioural Therapy with Anxiety Disorders

 Within this module there is a review of the theory and practice of CBT interventions for people with a range of anxiety disorders including panic disorder, social phobia, obsessive compulsive disorder, specific phobia, generalised anxiety disorder, health anxiety and post traumatic stress disorder.
 Consideration is given content of the evidence base supporting the use of CBT interventions with people with this range of disorders.
 There are opportunities to watch videos and live demonstrations of experienced therapists working with people with these disorders.
-Assessment is by means of a 3000 word literature review.
+Assessment is by means of a 30 min oral case presentation and video assessment of live therapy work.

 Developing Cognitive Behavioural Therapy Practice